Major in Print or Broadcast Journalism

 Why study Journalism at Wayne State?

 The journalism program at Wayne State University is widely respected as a professionally oriented program, designed to prepare you to work in the world of journalism.
-Our graduates are now on the staffs of the Detroit Free Press, The Detroit News, The Wall Street Journal, The Los Angeles Times and numerous other newspapers, magazines, radio and television stations and on public relations staffs.
+Our graduates are now on the staffs of the Detroit Free Press, The Detroit News, Wall Street Journal, Los Angeles Times and numerous other newspapers, magazines, radio and television stations and on public relations staffs.
 The program uses talented professionals to teach students to write clearly, concisely and correctly.
 At the same time, we teach them ethics and life skills and how to get a job and keep it.

 Although The South End, WSU's student-run newspaper, is not formally affiliated with the Department of Communication, many journalism students work at the paper.
 The opportunity is exceptional and an important training ground for students.

 The journalism program at Wayne State is flexible to a students' individual needs.
 The faculty are friendly and professional and their doors are open.
 They like dealing with and mentoring students and take pride in helping hard working students accomplish their goals.
 Students have the advantage of utilizing up-to-date technology in our computer lab facilities and tv production studios as well as opportunities available through our community network of internships.

 The Journalism Institute for Media Diversity at WSU is the first of its kind and is one of the few programs in the country dedicated to increasing diversity in the area of journalism.
 JIMD awards first semester scholarships to new students and other scholarships are available after one semester as a journalism major.